Family Affair (Sly and the Family Stone song): Overview

 Released on November 6, 1971, "Family Affair" was markedly different from the earlier Sly & the Family Stone hits.
-Engineering consultant Richard Tilles muted most of Sly Stone's guitar parts while emphasizing the electric piano played by Billy Preston and "edit[ing] the rhythm box to sound like a heartbeat," according to David Hepworth.
+Songwriter Sly Stone stated in his autobiography Thank You (Falettinme Be Mice Elf Agin): A Memoir that the lyrics were inspired not so much by his own family but by future wife Kathy Silva and her sister.
+Engineering consultant Richard Tilles muted most of Sly Stone's guitar parts while emphasizing the Hohner Pianet electric piano played by Billy Preston and "edit[ing] the rhythm box to sound like a heartbeat," according to David Hepworth.
+Family Affair was written in the key of D minor.

 "Family Affair" was the most successful hit of Sly & the Family Stone's career, peaking at number-one on the Billboard Hot 100 for three weeks, while achieving the same on the Billboard R&B Singles chart for five weeks.
 Billboard ranked it as the No. 79 song for 1972.

 Around 2022, a longer version of "Family Affair" emerged which included musical content from the original session that was not heard on the original release.
 It appears to be what was heard on the Multitrack Playback: Family Affair clip that featured the original members years later listening to their work in a studio.